bit-smart-io/smart-bdd-examples/README.md

 You don't have these drawbacks in Smart BDD, in fact it promotes bests practices and productively.

-In the next section I'll try to demonstrate the complexity Cucumber.
+### In the next section I'll try to demonstrate the complexity of Cucumber

 Let's dive in something more advanced: